ychung02/FinalProject/README.md

 <p>http://hksun93.github.io/FinalProject.</p>

 - FinalProject will be my personal website, which presents “creative documentation” of my ideas.
-- While taking one of the digital media class during wintersession, I was required to make “creative documentation” of all the works I made in the class.
+- While taking a digital media class, The mind in hand, I was required to make “creative documentation” of all the works I made in the class.
 - Through this experiment, I recognize that I often used my old, and personal feelings or ideas to make a work.
 - Which means they are all connected and inspired to each other somehow; it’s a continuous process of revisiting memories
 - Therefore, the website would be a mixture of my personal notes: including diaries to notes about inspirational artists and their work; plus my own portfolio.